 No. Whenever we’ve talked to clients about building APIs in the past, it’s always been a better deal for them to get annual data dumps rather than for us to build an API.

 As a small company with a tight budget for projects, we completely understand your desire for a discount.
-That said, we don't have discounts or different prices for different types of customers, because it's important to us that everyone can purchase data our best possible price.
+That said, we don't have discounts or different prices for different types of customers, because it's important to us that everyone can purchase data at our best possible price.